StatguyUser/SNgramExtractor/README.md

 # What is it?
-Companion library of machine learning book [Feature Engineering & Selection for Explainable Models A Second Course for Data Scientists](https://statguyuser.github.io/feature-engg-selection-for-explainable-models.github.io/index.html)
+Companion library of machine learning book [Feature Engineering & Selection for Explainable Models: A Second Course for Data Scientists](https://statguyuser.github.io/feature-engg-selection-for-explainable-models.github.io/index.html)

 SNgramExtractor module helps extract Syntactic relations (SR tags) as elements of sn-grams.